Bioremediation and waste management

 Case study: rehabilitation of mine sites

 Developing a soil structure, increasing organic matter content and turnover, and increased nutrient cycling are key to establishing a stable post-mining soil for the re-establishment of a self-sustaining vegetative cover.
 Microorganisms are vital to these processes occurring.
-The monitoring and management of soil microbes during soil removal, storage and replacement can minimize microbial community changes to ensure that soil substrates are optimised for re-use in rehabilitation activities.
+Monitoring and managing soil microbes during soil removal, storage and replacement can minimize microbial community changes to ensure that soil substrates are optimised for re-use in rehabilitation activities.

 Case study: microbial production of extracellular polymeric substances (EPS) utilizing waste organic matter